 Data Quality Preparation

 Automation amplifies existing data quality issues.
 Clean your Excel data sources before implementing automation—standardize formats, eliminate duplicates, and establish validation rules.
 Poor input data will produce poor automated results, regardless of the technology used.
+Learn more in our guide to automating data entry Excel to web.

 User Training and Change Management

 Automation changes job roles and responsibilities significantly.
 Provide comprehensive training not just on new tools, but on how workflows will change.
 Address concerns about job security by emphasizing how automation enables employees to focus on higher-value activities.
+For inspiration, see the evolution of programmatic advertising and how adoption transformed roles in marketing teams.

 Choosing the Right Solution